Houston White Collar Crime Attorney

 The legal team at the Law Offices of Tad Nelson & Associates defends those charged with a variety of white collar crimes.
 We have experience representing clients in both federal and state courts, and are not intimidated by trial.

 When you are charged with a white collar crime, the penalties could be very severe even though white collar crimes are not violent crimes.
+These types of financially motivated offenses are prohibited under both state and federal law.
+For this reason, it is not uncommon for someone suspected of involvement in a white collar crime to be under investigation by multiple agencies.
 To be sure, you may face years in prison, or fines totaling thousands or tens of thousands of dollars, if you are convicted of a white collar crime.

 The best way to protect your future, your reputation, and your opportunities is to contact our experienced Houston, Texas white collar crime lawyer at the Law Offices of Tad Nelson & Associates today.
 You can reach us by phone, or send us an email through our website.